 - How does your scholarship inform your teaching, and vice versa?

 - How do you re-examine taken-for-granted assumptions of student success and performance through the lens of inclusiveness and diversity?

 - What are some ways in which instructors can bolster their credibility in the classroom?

-- How do you motivate your students to perform well academically?
+- How do you shift your teaching practices to navigate disruptive change?

 - What has been your biggest failure in the classroom, and what did you learn from this failure?

 - How do you balance your teaching life with your life outside of teaching?